-For patients with type 2 diabetes mellitus who routinely use insulin or oral hypoglycemic drugs, an additional code from category Z79 should be assigned to identify the long-term (current) use of insulin or oral hypoglycemic drugs.
+For patients with Type 2 diabetes mellitus who routinely use insulin or oral hypoglycemic drugs, an additional code from category Z79 should be assigned to identify the long-term (current) use of insulin or oral hypoglycemic drugs.
 If the patient is treated with both oral medications and insulin, only the code for long-term (current) use of insulin should be assigned (Z79.4).
 Code Z79.4 should not be assigned if insulin is given temporarily to bring a diabetic patient's blood sugar under control during an encounter.
 For patients age 65 and older, use of a Clinical Testing Flow Sheet will facilitate capture of dates and results of the following:

-- Blood pressure, weight and BMI (every visit): Two thirds of people with diabetes have high blood pressure or take prescription medication to lower their blood pressure.4 - Ankle-brachial index (ABI): ABI is used to screen at risk individuals for asymptomatic lower extremity PAD.3 - Comprehensive dilated eye exam: Recommended annually for patients with diabetes: type 1 begin within 5 years of initial diagnosis, type 2 begin soon after the diagnosis.4 - Comprehensive foot exam: Foot exam includes inspection, palpation of pedal pulses, testing to detect loss of protective sensation (LOPS) Recommended at least annually.4 A peripheral neuropathy screening tool can be obtained from your local Optum representative.
+- Blood pressure, weight and BMI (every visit): Two-thirds of people with diabetes have high blood pressure or take prescription medication to lower their blood pressure.4 - Ankle-brachial index (ABI): ABI is used to screen at risk individuals for asymptomatic lower extremity PAD.3 - Comprehensive dilated eye exam: Recommended annually for patients with diabetes: Type 1 begin within five years of initial diagnosis, Type 2 begin soon after the diagnosis.4 - Comprehensive foot exam: Foot exam includes inspection, palpation of pedal pulses, testing to detect loss of protective sensation (LOPS).
+Recommended at least annually.4

-Per the ICD-10-CM Official Guidelines for Coding and Reporting FY 2019: "A dash (-) at the end of an alphabetic index entry indicates that additional characters are required.
+Per the ICD-10-CM Official Guidelines for Coding and Reporting FY 2020: "A dash (-) at the end of an alphabetic index entry indicates that additional characters are required.
 Even if a dash is not included at the alphabetic index entry, it is necessary to refer to the tabular list to verity that no 7th character is required."
-The bolding of the ICD-10-CM codes represents categories, subcategories or codes that map to the CMS-HCC risk adjustment model for payment year 2020.
+The bolding of the ICD-10-CM codes represents categories, subcategories or codes that map to the CMS-HCC risk adjustment model for payment year 2021.